mackorone/exploding-kittens-dictionary/README.md

 ## How it works

-The Python script fetches existing lists of English words.
+The script fetches existing lists of English words.
 It normalizes and deduplicates the results, and then queries the Exploding Kittens Dictionary API to determine which words are valid.
 Results are written to a file specified on the command line.